smashley-eakland/pizza-the-profit-public/README.md

 The goal of every business is to be profitable.
 In the current climate, it is more crucial than ever to be in tune with what works and what doesn't for your business, especially when it comes to highly competitive industries like the restaurant industry.
 I have been provided live data from a local pizza franchise with the goal of identifying by what means are they most likely to increase their customer base and sales, thus increasing profitability, and with any luck, their brand loyalty as well.

-##### Due to the nature of the business problem and proprietary data provided, all personally identifiable information has been scrubbed from the notebooks, and the data has been omitted from the repository.
+### Due to the nature of the business problem and sensitivity of the data provided, supplied proprietary data has been omitted from the repository.

-##### Stakeholder & Business Problem: A local pizza franchise looking to bring in new customers and encourage existing customers to continue returning.
+#### Stakeholder & Business Problem: A local pizza franchise looking to bring in new customers and encourage existing customers to continue returning.
 It is my goal to identify if a specific discount code or dollar value is the most likely to increase sales and by what amount.

 ##### Targeted Metrics - R-Squared (Explained Variance) and RMSE
 ##### Null Hypothesis - The independent variables (in our case, the discount codes and values) together do not explain any variability in the dependent variable (net sales).